IBM/ddc-cloud-native-security-labs/workshop/lab-02/README.md

                   Message   Completed create instance operation
     ```

+6. Now you need to add credentials.

+7. You can do this from the CLI,
+    ```
+    $ ibmcloud resource service-key-create my-cos-lab2-credentials Writer --instance-name "cos-securityconference" --parameters '{"HMAC":true}'

+    $ ibmcloud resource service-key my-cos-lab2-credentials
+    ```

-6. In a browser, navigate to `https://cloud.ibm.com/resources` which shows a list of your services providioned in your cloud account.
+8. Or via the web UI.
+In a browser, navigate to `https://cloud.ibm.com/resources` which shows a list of your services providioned in your cloud account.

-7. Expand the `Storage` section.
+9. Expand the `Storage` section.

-8. Locate and select your `IBM Cloud Object Storage` service instance.
+10. Locate and select your `IBM Cloud Object Storage` service instance.

     ![](../.gitbook/images/cos-01.png)

-9. Navigate to the `Service credentials` tab.
+11. Navigate to the `Service credentials` tab.

     ![](../.gitbook/images/cos-02.png)

-10. Click on `New credential` button.
+12. Click on `New credential` button.

-11. Change the name to reference the Cloud Object Storage, e.g. `my-cos-lab2-credentials`
+13. Change the name to reference the Cloud Object Storage, e.g. `my-cos-lab2-credentials`

-12. For `Role` accept `Writer`,
+14. For `Role` accept `Writer`,

-13. Accept all other default settings, and select `Add` to create a new one.
+15. Accept all other default settings, and select `Add` to create a new one.

-14. Expand your new service credentials, you will need the credentials to configure the persistent volume later, and take a note of
+16. Expand your new service credentials, you will need the credentials to configure the persistent volume later, and take a note of
     - `apikey` in your `Service credential` and
     - `name` of your `IBM Cloud Object Storage` service instance.

     ![](../.gitbook/images/cos-03.png)

-    **Create from CLI**
-    ```
-    $ ibmcloud resource service-key-create my-cos-lab2-credentials Writer --instance-name "cos-securityconference" --parameters '{"HMAC":true}'

-    $ ibmcloud resource service-key my-cos-lab2-credentials

-    ```

-15. For your convenience, in the `Cloud Shell` store information in environment variables, store the Object Storage service name in `COS_SERVICE` and the credentials apikey in `COS_APIKEY`.
+17. For your convenience, in the `Cloud Shell` store information in environment variables, store the Object Storage service name in `COS_SERVICE` and the credentials apikey in `COS_APIKEY`.
 Store each environment variable in cloud shell sessions for both accounts if you are using both your personal account and the pre-created account.

 In the `Cloud Shell`,